ThelianTech-Studios/CalradiaForge/docs/refactor/archive_installer_safety_policy.md

 - Do not treat BLSE as a normal module.
 - Never allow archive paths to escape the extraction or install destination.
 - Never silently overwrite official/reserved Bannerlord module folders.
+- Do not weaken archive containment, module identity validation, cleanup, or user-visible diagnostics for benchmark output.

 ## Current Risk Areas